rsimai/midi-bridge/README.md

 An attempt to use generic MIDI controllers for various control purposes.
 Incoming MIDI events are mapped to outgoing commands that include

 * MIDI messages to target devices
-* OSC devices such as digital mixers
+* OSC capable devices such as digital mixers
 * system commands, such as emulating keystrokes

 ## Mappings